 The Significance of API Gateway in Serverless Apps

 API Gateway makes a collection of functions look like a single API developed to meet the specific application requirements.
-In other language, it consolidates the path to all of the system’s commonly used features in the form of an aggregated service.
+In another language, it consolidates the path to all of the system’s commonly used features in the form of an aggregated service.

 This approach helps in tackling the load of security, orchestration and transformation of the microservices.
 It also works as a gateway to forward requests only which are authenticated and authorized.

-Or as Marco Palladino, CTO at Mashape, explains, “API Gateways works as an abstraction layer that sits on the execution path of every requests that goes to one of your functions.”
-Saying this, API Gateway definitely plays a critical part of any serverless application, however, the cost implications are pretty high as we discuss about it in the next session.
+Or as Marco Palladino, CTO at Mashape, explains, “API Gateways works as an abstraction layer that sits on the execution path of every request that goes to one of your functions.”
+Saying this, API Gateway definitely plays a critical part of any serverless application, however, the cost implications are pretty high as we discuss it in the next session.

-Case Study: Calculating the Price of a Serverless Application
+Case Study: Calculating the Price of Serverless

 As a demo app, we will be analyzing the Voting App.
 Here’s the architecture.